 The Dallas Cowboys faced the Minnesota Vikings in Week 15 of the NFL and suffered a defeat by a score of 34-26 in a game that carried major playoff implications.
 The loss came at a critical moment of the season and immediately raised a pressing question around the league: Are the Cowboys eliminated from postseason contention?

 With the defeat, the Cowboys fell to a 6-7-1 record, significantly complicating their path to the playoffs.
-Their margin for error narrowed to almost nothing, and in the NFC wild-card race they no longer had realistic options, with the No. 7 seed sitting more than three games out of reach at this stage of the season.
+Their margin for error narrowed to almost nothing, and in the NFC wild-card race they no longer have realistic options, with the No. 7 seed sitting more than three games out of reach at this stage of the season.

 Did the win help the Vikings?